 The airbrakes are operated by the blue control handle located on the left cockpit wall.
 Pull the handle back to extend the airbrakes and push forward to retract and lock.

-The wheel brake is actuated via the handle on the control stick.
+The wheel brake is actuated via the handle on the control stick (optionally) or by the airbrakes control handle.
 See Maintenance Manual Section 2.